 When we do things that we later regret, it is hard to have compassion with ourselves.
 How many times have we made mistakes or said or done something we later regretted, only to reproach ourselves?
-"That was so stupid of me!
-Smooth move there!"
+"That was so stupid of me!"
 The self-loathing can be relentless!
 It seems harmless at the time we're doing it, but it has lasting, negative impact on our physical and emotional health.
 If you’re wondering how Self-Compassion in action looks, read further to understand this important life skill.

 • Doing a body scan during meditation – in addition to being aware of each part of the body, giving love and compassion to the parts that are uncomfortable.